Speech/statement | Date: 24/09/2019

 By Prime Minister Erna Solberg (UN General Assembly 2019)

-Speech by Prime Minister Erna Solberg at the launch of the The Global Action Plan for Healthy Lives and Well-being for All in New York, 24 September 2019.
+Statement by Prime Minister Erna Solberg at the Ocean Wave-reception in New York, 24 September 2019.

 Check against delivery